Working man’s Mai Tai

 • Floater Meyers rum — about a Tbsp per glass, gently added after the drink is poured.

-• OPTIONAL dash Grenadine syrup — JUST BEFORE serving.
+• OPTIONAL dash Grenadine syrup — JUST, like IMMEDIATELY before serving.
 Not too much!
 Maybe use a small straw as a pipette to control the "dose".

 Course Side dish